CivBase/facebook-gaming-enhancement-suite/README.md

 FBGES is a browser extension to improve the user interface for Facebook Gaming.

 ```
 THIS EXTENSION IS NOT CREATED BY FACEBOOK OR ASSOCIATED WITH FACEBOOK IN ANY WAY.
 DO NOT CONTACT THEM FOR SUPPORT!
 ```

 ```
 THIS EXTENSION IS IN BETA.
 EXPECT BUGS AND PLEASE REPORT ISSUES TO THE AUTHOR.
 THANKS!
 ```

-## Installation
-The plan is to make the extension available from the Chrome web store, but right now the extension must be installed by downloading the [latest release](https://github.com/CivBase/facebook-gaming-enhancement-suite/releases).
-The plan is to add Firefox support soon(tm), but right now only Chrome is supported.

 ## Usage
 The design of the user interface for Facebook Gaming is contentious and lacks customization options.
 Instead of re-designing the interface according to the author's preferences, the Facebook Gaming Enhancement Suite makes it easy for users to fine-tune aspects of the interface themselves.
 Simply navigate to a Facebook Gaming stream in your browser, then open the extension to access the controls.